Wagyu Frequently Asked Questions

 How long does it take to finish a steer?

-It takes 30 months to properly finish a steer.
-We strive for at least 800 days on full and creep feed.
+It takes 30 months at minimum to properly finish a 100% Wagyu steer.

 What are average daily gains of Wagyu steers on feed?

-Average daily gains are between 2 pounds to 2.25 pounds per day.
+Average daily gains are between 1 to 2 pounds per day.
 Marbling takes time and can not be rushed, if you try to rush them it will show in the final product.

 What are average finish weights?

-The average finish weights we are seeing at 30 months and full feed are between 1400 and 1800 pounds.
-The Japanese see many finished steers in the 1800 pound range.
+The average finish weights (on the hoof) we are seeing at 30 months old are between 1200 and 1400 pounds.

 How much do full blood steers on feed consume per day on average?